Africa lacks preparedness for virus vaccine roll-out : WHO

 They noted that a promising vaccine developed by Pfizer and BioNTech, which tested at a 95 percent success rate at its latest trial, must be kept at -70 degrees celsius — all but impossible for most hospitals in Africa.

-“We really should be doing some of this vaccine research in the African region,” said Helen Rees, chair of the WHO’s Africa immunization advisory group.
+“We really should be doing some of this vaccine research in the African region,” said Helen Rees, chair of the WHO’s Africa immunisation advisory group.

 So far only Egypt, Morocco, Kenya and South Africa have active Covid-19 vaccine trials.